b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Remember, Bard is still under development, but its potential is vast.
 As it continues to learn and evolve, coders can expect even more powerful and creative ways to leverage its capabilities.
 So, dive into the world of Bard, and let this AI companion guide you on your coding journey!**

 I hope this comprehensive overview has illuminated Google Bard and its potential for coders.
 Feel free to ask any further questions you may have, and I'll be happy to assist you!

+As of Friday, February 9, 2024, Bard underwent a model upgrade, and was renamed Gemini, and curiously, no longer named an "experiment".

 **Android ships limited, out-of-the-box**